qpdf/qpdf/manual/json.rst

 interacting with qpdf the way the command-line tool does.
 For information about that, see :ref:`qpdf-job`.

 The qpdf JSON format is specific to qpdf.
-With JSON version 2, the :qpdf:ref:`--json` command-line flag causes creation of a JSON representation of all the objects in a PDF file.
-This includes an unambiguous representation of the PDF object structure and also provides JSON-formatted summaries of other information about the file.
+The :qpdf:ref:`--json` command-line flag causes creation of a JSON representation the objects in a PDF file along with JSON-formatted summaries of other information about the file.
 This functionality is built into ``QPDFJob`` and can be accessed from the ``qpdf`` command-line tool or from the ``QPDFJob`` C or C++ API.

+Starting with qpdf JSON version 2, from qpdf 11.0.0, the JSON output includes an unambiguous and complete representation of the PDF objects and header.
+The information without the JSON-formatted summaries of other information is also available using the ``QPDF::writeJSON`` method.

-By default, stream data is omitted, but it can be included by specifying the :qpdf:ref:`--json-stream-data` option.
+By default, stream data is omitted from the JSON data, but it can be included by specifying the :qpdf:ref:`--json-stream-data` option.
 With stream data included, the generated JSON file completely represents a PDF file.
 You can think of this as using JSON as an *alternative syntax* for representing a PDF file.
 Using qpdf JSON, it is possible to convert a PDF file to JSON, manipulate the structure or contents of the objects at a low level, and convert the results back to a PDF file.
-This functionality can be accessed from the command-line with the :qpdf:ref:`--json-input`, and :qpdf:ref:`--update-from-json` flags, or from the API using the ``QPDF::writeJSON``, ``QPDF::createFromJSON``, and ``QPDF::updateFromJSON`` methods.
+This functionality can be accessed from the command-line with the :qpdf:ref:`--json-input`, and :qpdf:ref:`--update-from-json` flags, or from the API using the ``QPDF::createFromJSON``, and ``QPDF::updateFromJSON`` methods.
 The :qpdf:ref:`--json-output` flag changes a handful of defaults so that the resulting JSON is as close as possible to the original input and is ready for being converted back to PDF.

 .. _json-terminology: